Aaron-Bopp/TIM/30_Topics/32_Terms/Gamma-Aminobutyric Acid (GABA).md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-Major inhibitory neurotransmitter in the central nervous system which potentiates a sedating effect, relaxing skeletal muscles, and inducing sleep, anesthesia, and amnesia.
+Major inhibitory [[Neurotransmitter]] in the central nervous system which potentiates a sedating effect, relaxing skeletal muscles, and inducing sleep, anesthesia, and amnesia.
  ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::